fmachanda/PyProject/README.md

 > Ensure you have **python**/**python3** and **git** on your system path.

-Download `install.py` and place it into the desired directory.
+Download [`install.py`](https://github.com/fmachanda/fmuas-main/blob/master/install.py) and place it into the desired installation directory.
 If you plan to use this project with the X-Plane flight simulator, ensure it's placed into the `X-Plane 12/Aircraft/` directory.

 Run `install.py`.
 You should see a terminal window open.
 If you've cloned the entire repository instead of just `install.py`, run `scripts/setup.py` instead